 The Alpha Magnetic Spectrometer (AMS) is a particle detector installed on the International Space Station (ISS).
-Since its installation in May 2011, it has accumulated 13 years of cosmic ray data.
-The dataset used in this study includes proton flux measurements collected by AMS from May 20, 2011, to October 29, 2019, covering 8.5 years (2,824 days or 114 Bartels rotations (BR: 27 days) cycles) \cite{2021PhRvL.127A1102A}.
+Since its installation in May 2011, it has accumulated 13 years of cosmic ray records.
+The dataset used in this study includes proton flux measurements collected by AMS from May 20, 2011, to October 29, 2019, spanning 8.5 years, corresponding to 2,824 days or 114 Bartels rotations (BR: 27 days) \citep{2021PhRvL.127A1102A}.
 AMS recorded a total of ${5.5 \times 10^9}$ protons, with flux measurements spanning from 1.00 to 100 GV across 30 rigidity ranges.
-The data cover the ascending, maximum, and descending phases of solar cycle 24, offering a comprehensive view of cosmic ray behavior throughout the cycle.
+The dataset covers the ascending, maximum, and descending phases of solar cycle 24, offering a comprehensive view of cosmic ray behavior throughout the cycle.

-The daily proton flux data used in this study are available on the AMS website \url{https://ams02.space/publications/202105}.
+The daily proton flux measurements used in this study are available on the AMS website \footnote{\url{https://ams02.space/publications/202105}}.
 This AMS dataset is the first to conduct a periodicity analysis across multiple rigidities, including 9-day, 13.5-day, and 27-day periodicities.
-To ensure the accuracy of data, the AMS collaboration excluded measurements affected by SEPs with rigidity below 3 GV (from 1.00 to 2.97 GV) across 9 rigidity bins.
-Additionally, some dates in the published flux data are missing due to detector studies and upgrades \cite{2021PhRvL.127A1102A}.
+To ensure the accuracy of this dataset, the AMS collaboration excluded measurements affected by SEPs with rigidity below 3 GV (from 1.00 to 2.97 GV) across 9 rigidity bins.
+Additionally, some dates in the published flux measurements are missing due to detector studies and upgrades \citep{2021PhRvL.127A1102A}.